 Yves Chaland's Freddy Lombard in 'The Elephant Graveyard' (1982)

 While I'm perfectly happy with the Tintin comparisons (in fact I love 'em...
-Hergé is a major influence), I do light up when someone looks at my work and mentions Chaland, or Floch, or Jacobs.
+Hergé is a major influence), I do light up when someone looks at my work and mentions Chaland, or Floch, or Jacobs, or even (once or twice) Tardi.
 If manga was not so ubiquitous, and Astroboy was its prime example in the UK, as Tintin currently is for the ligne claire, then any artist working in the manga style today would be compared to Tezuka, I've no doubt.
 Things may be changing a little for the Franco-Belgian tradition - Cinebook were at the Bristol Expo this weekend and Oliver is having a huge success with his newly translated albums - he's got a terrific selection and I'm a regular customer.